Thymus are a genus of low growing hardy perennial herbs.

-They are evergreen and bloom from the end of spring to early summer, when they carry small pink, white or purple flowers.
+They are evergreen and bloom from the end of spring to early summer.
+The plants carry small pink, white or purple flowers.

 Wild / lemon thyme (Thymus pulegioides)

 Thyme is usually grown as a herb.
-The leaves of thyme can be harvested at any time when using fresh.
+The leaves of thyme can be harvested at any time when fresh thyme is required for cooking.

 Silver-edge Thyme (Thymus vulgaris)

 Common Garden Thyme (Thymus Vulgaris) by Wallygrom.